rabestro/gpt4-session-to-markdown/README.md

 - [Sample Output Markdown](sample-output.md)

 ## License
-This project is open-source and released under the [MIT Licens](LICENSE).
+This project is open-source and released under the [MIT License](LICENSE).